 “We want to empower people to take charge of their fertility,” said Dr. Morin, “and we want them to know that even with the most challenging infertility cases, we are hopeful because we are grounded in science.”

-If it sounds like the pair of doctors are passionate about the industry, it’s because they are.
-Both sons of physicians who practiced women’s health – Dr. Morin’s father was an OBGYN and Dr. Kort’s father was an infertility doctor – the pair learned early on in their lives how important family-building was to them and decided to pursue reproductive endocrinology to help others with their dreams of starting a family.
+If it sounds like the pair of doctors is passionate about the industry, it’s because they are.
+Both sons of physicians who practiced women’s health – Dr. Morin’s father was an OBGYN, and Dr. Kort’s father was an infertility doctor – the pair learned early on in their lives how vital family-building was to them and decided to pursue reproductive endocrinology to help others with their dreams of starting a family.

 “We are honored to do whatever we can to help our patients achieve their dreams,” Dr. Morin said.